-Here’s why I have this thought.
 There are almost no medical reasons for a patient to limp without being in pain.
-Ok, maybe a couple, but these are incredibly rare.
+OK, maybe a couple, but these are incredibly rare.

-99% of the time, the reason why a dog limps is that is hurts to bear weight on the affected leg!
-You do an orthopedic exam and these dogs, and get a pain response somewhere (foot, hock, shin, knee, thigh, hip, pelvis or back…or foot, wrist, forearm, elbow, bicep area, shoulder, or neck/back).
+When I conduct an orthopedic exam in limping dogs, I will get a pain response somewhere (foot, hock, shin, knee, thigh, hip, pelvis or back…or foot, wrist, forearm, elbow, bicep area, shoulder, or neck/back).
 These dogs hurt!

 It could be that there is the idea that there is no vocalization (whining, yelping, etc.).
-In other words, dogs who hurt make some noise or other.
+In other words, dogs who hurt make some noise or another.

 For more useful information, get a copy of the Dog Cancer Survival Guide

-And this idea is true, but only part of the time.
-When a dog gets a sudden onset of acute, sharp pain, often there will be a yip or yelp.
+When a dog gets a sudden onset of acute, sharp pain, he or she may yip or yelp.
 This is most common with sharp, sudden pangs of pain.

 When I am faced with a limping dog in my hospital, I always advise taking the steps to figure out the cause of the pain.
-Many times I will prescribe Apocaps, a reduced dose of NSAIDS, and if things are more severe, Tramadol and other steps like acupuncture or considering palliative radiation and pamindronate, depending on the cause of the problem.
+Then I proceed from there, depending upon what I find.